 Even with the wide variety of land uses and two cross-section options (described below under "Cross-Section Alternatives"), there are several characteristics common to all Local Office/Commercial Streets.
-These characteristics recognize that the majority of the people traveling on these streets are searching for or visiting shops or businesses along them, or are either residents or visiting residents.
+These characteristics recognize that the majority of the people traveling on these streets are searching for or visiting shops or businesses along them.
 Therefore, traffic speeds on these streets are lower than on Boulevards and most Avenues.
 Design and posted speeds are set equal to one another, with appropriate traffic calming built into the street design.
 Access to and from sites consists of individual driveways permitted in appropriate locations.
 However, along blocks with smaller setbacks and higher levels of concentrated pedestrian activity, shared driveways are highly encouraged.